SpatialDays/stac-generator/README.md

 When working with large TIFF files, network retrieval can be slow and resource-intensive.
 To mitigate this, you can optionally configure the application to use mounted volumes.
 Mounted volumes allow for direct and rapid access to files, which significantly improves performance.

-To enable the usage of mounted volumes, you need to set the `USE_MOUNTED_VOLUMES` environment variable to `true`.
+To enable the usage of mounted volumes, you need to set the `DOWNLOAD_ASSETS_FROM_URLS` environment variable to `true`.
 This instructs the application to access the TIFF files directly from a mounted directory.

 ### Mounted Directory Configuration Setup